Davao Oriental: Geography

 Davao Oriental covers a total area of 5,679.64 km2 occupying the eastern tip of the Davao Region in Mindanao.
 The province is bordered by Davao de Oro to the west, Agusan del Sur and Surigao del Sur to the north, Davao Gulf to the southwest, and the Philippine Sea to the east and southeast.

 The Eastern Pacific Cordillera mountain range encompasses the province.
 To the east of the range lie narrow strips of coastal areas, which feature several inlets and bays.
 The province encloses Davao Gulf to the southwest.

 Climate

 Davao Oriental has a pronounced rainy season and a short dry season, with maximum rainfall occurring from November to January especially at coastal areas.

 Administrative divisions

 Davao Oriental comprises 10 municipalities and 1 city, all organized into 2 legislative districts.
 There are 183 barangays in the province.

 Demographics

 The population of Davao Oriental in the 2020 census was 576,343 people, with a density of sigfig 576,343/5,679.64.

 The province is mostly inhabited by Cebuanos, who settled the province in the early 20th century from Visayas.
-Other ethnic groups include the Mandayas, Mansakas, Manobos and the Kalagan.
+Other ethnic groups include Bicolanos, Hiligaynons, Ilocanos, Tagalogs and Warays, as well as the indigenous Mandayas, Mansakas, Manobos and the Kalagan, who are all natives in Davao Oriental.